Friend09/copilot_practice_material/demo/advanced/demo4_custom_instructions.md

 ## Next Steps for Your Team

-1. **Audit current practices** - Identify team coding standards and patterns
+1. **Audit current practices** - Identify team web scraping standards and patterns
-2. **Define custom instructions** - Create domain-specific guidance
+2. **Define custom instructions** - Create domain-specific guidance for data extraction
-3. **Test and iterate** - Refine instructions based on results
+3. **Test and iterate** - Refine instructions based on scraping results
-4. **Train team members** - Show how to leverage customization
+4. **Train team members** - Show how to leverage customization for data projects
 5. **Measure effectiveness** - Track consistency and productivity improvements
-6. **Scale organization-wide** - Expand successful patterns to other teams
+6. **Scale organization-wide** - Expand successful patterns to other data teams

-**📁 Files needed**: Save this markdown file and prepare your team's specific custom instructions examples for demonstration.
+**📁 Files needed**: Save this markdown file and prepare your team's specific web scraping custom instructions examples for demonstration.